MgPhenix/MgSqlite/README.md

 # MgSqlite

+## ALL OF THIS IS OUTATED PLEASE DON'T USE IT I WILL CHANGE IT ALL LATER

 **MgSqlite** is a Python module that simplifies the creation and interaction with SQLite databases without the need to write raw SQL commands.
 Instead, you use built-in functions to create, update, and query your database.
 It’s particularly well-suited for integration with Tkinter-based GUI applications.

 ## Table of Contents